 All the theoretical models, after fitting to Pilot baseline data, resembled the participants to some degree, as they all showed some degree of undersampling, compared to IO OV.
-Nevertheless, the CS model mostly closely approximated the human participants’ exact mean samples (Figure 3, left column, first row), and, moreover, CS was the best predictor of individual participants’ sampling rates (Figure S5).
+Nevertheless, the CS model most closely approximated the human participants’ exact mean samples (Figure 3, left column, first row).
+Moreover, CS was the best predictor of individual participants’ sampling rates (Figure S5).
 Model comparison using BIC scores provided strong evidence that the CS model better fit participants than other models.
 Bayesian pairwise tests (Figure 3, left column, second row), showed that CS had significantly lower (better) BIC values than any other model.
 And, CS was the best fitting model in almost every individual participant (Figure 3, left column, third row).

 For Pilot full, in contrast to Pilot baseline, there was no clear undersampling bias.
 Instead, the ideal observer sampled at a reduced rate, compared to Pilot baseline, while participants sampled at approximately the same rate (Compare light grey bars across first row of Figure 3).
 Participants’ sampling was consequently statistically equivalent to optimal sampling, when compared to IO OV (Cohen’s d = .17), the same optimality standard used in Pilot baseline.
 Moreover, when compared to IO SV, there was even a weak (Cohen’s d = .45) oversampling effect (Figure 3, top right).
-It is likely that the IO models ed their sampling rates in Pilot full, compared to IO sampling in Pilot baseline, because of the different reward payoff function used.
+An explanation for the IO models reducing their sampling rates in Pilot full compared to IO sampling in Pilot baseline is the difference in the reward payoff function.
 All relative ranks of choices were rewarded to some degree in Pilot full, depending on the magnitude of the option value, but only the top three ranks were rewarded in Pilot baseline.
 None of the other methods differences between Pilot baseline and Pilot full (e.g., the presence of a first phase, grey squares, timed screen advances, etc.) change how IO models implement their computations and so cannot change the IO model’s sampling rate.
 Moreover, neither OV or SV versions of the IO in Pilot full sampled as much as the IO OV model Pilot baseline, nor did IO OV produce undersampling in Pilot full as it did in Pilot baseline, suggesting that the use of subjective versus objective values when modelling is not sufficient to change model behaviour enough eliminate the undersampling bias either.
 The differing reward payoff functions remain as a possibility to explain why the IO model changes its sampling rate between Pilot baseline and Pilot full (while participants only minimally change their sampling rates), leading to undersampling only in Pilot baseline and not in Pilot full.
 We will test this possibility more rigorously in Study 1.